brajeshwar/brajeshwar.github.io/_posts/2005/2005-02-26-splice9-bitmap-window-resizer-component-01b.md

----
-layout: post
-title: Splice9 - Bitmap Window Resizer Component 0.1b
+# Splice9 - Bitmap Window Resizer Component 0.1b
----

 "Wow!
 This is so nice.
 I finish my 2 weeks work in a day", was from a phrase of one happy e-mail we received long back during the early third quarter of the year 2004.
 The e-mail was from a client who doubles up as a Graphic UI Layout Designer.
 We did a JSFL command panel for chopping and resizing windows for a heavy windows intensive Enterprise Flash Application.
 Its basic function was to chop up a selected bitmap into desired slices of 3x3, 3x1, 1x3 according to the type of windows our code was to apply resizing to graphically themed windows.